KevorkSulahian/agentic-llm-for-better-results/docs/components/packages.md

 ## panel

 Developing a user interface for any app with a lot of data and configuration can be quite time consuming.
-Therefore we use the [panel](https://panel.holoviz.org/) package, which is a web app framework focused on data science applications.
+Therefore, we use the [panel](https://panel.holoviz.org/) package, which is a web app framework focused on data science applications.
 There are numeruous web frameworks available in Python, however, panel provides some unique features in terms of advanced data visualization and interactivity that makes it favorable